What are Refrigerants?

 As you discover, “vapour-compression refrigeration can be traced back to Professor William Cullen of Glasgow, who produced ice in 1755 by the evaporation of water at low pressure.”
 Interestingly, he is also reported to have used the refrigerant, “ethyl ether to produce a reduction in temperature.”

 It is reported that “Jacob Perkins, an American citizen, took out a patent in 1834 on a vapour-compression refrigerating system using ethyl ether in a closed circuit.”
 Interestingly, his patent included “all the elements of the modern vapour-compression system; the compressor, the condenser, the expansion device, and the evaporator,” aka the chiller system.

-It is interesting to note that “from this time there began a search for the ideal refrigerant, which has not yet been, and probably never will be, discovered.”
+It is interesting to note that “from this time there began a search for the right refrigerant, which has not yet been, and probably never will be, discovered.”

 Types of Refrigerant

-Referring back to the Refrigerant Recovery Machine, understanding the types of refrigerants is important in the evolution of the refrigerants that are acceptable and used today.
+Referring back to the Refrigerant Recovery Machine, understanding the types of refrigerants is important in the evolution of the refrigerants and in understanding the selection of the right refrigerant that are acceptable and used today.